 Marilyn joined Watsi on March 12th, 2013.
-Seven years ago, Marilyn joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Marilyn's most recent donation traveled 8,500 miles to support Vincent, a six-year-old boy from Kenya, to fund achilles tendon lengthening surgery.
+Eight years ago, Marilyn joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Marilyn's most recent donation traveled 1,900 miles to support Myrcayela, a beautiful 9 year old girl from Haiti, to fund heart surgery.

 Marilyn has funded healthcare for 137 patients in 13 countries.